 Michael J. Fox,

 The scientist father of a teenage girl and boy accidentally shrinks his and two other neighborhood teens to the size of insects.
 Now the teens must fight diminutive dangers as the father searches for them.

 For generations, the people of the City of Ember have flourished in an amazing world of glittering lights.
 But Ember's once powerful generator is failing ... and the great lamps that illuminate the city are starting to flicker.

-A 12 year old boy goes missing in 1978, only to reappear once more in 1986.
-In the eight years that have passed, David hasn't aged.
-It is no coincidence that at the time David 'comes back', a flying saucer is found, entangled in electricity cables.
+A 12-year-old boy goes missing in 1978, only to reappear once more in 1986.
+In the eight years that have passed, he hasn't aged.
+It is no coincidence that at the time he "comes back", a flying saucer is found, entangled in power lines.
 Written by

 Was this review helpful to you?